drewbarontini/tmcss-book/source/define.md

 }
 ```

 Here we have the `cell` module that handles the container for content.
 It makes sure that a section is centered and has its `max-width` set appropriately.
+This module *only* handles width limiting, and it adheres to the Single Responsibility Principle.

 ### Encapsulation

 Secondly, our CSS modules should be encapsulated; meaning, they shouldn't directly affect one another, or, they don't need to know about one another.
+Think about encapsulation as an information-hiding mechanism.
+Let's look at an example.

 ```html
 <header class="header">